Tablescape for St. Patricks Day, Spring, and Easter

 I created this tablescape for St. Patricks Day but it also works well for Spring and Easter and I had these beautiful dishes with the prettiest colors of green and blue that I’d been saving for something special.
 I decided they would be perfect for this versatile tablescape.
 Creating beautiful tablescapes is something I’ve always loved to do and when I can create one that works for an entire season, I love it even more!
 It’s almost a challenge to create something that I can use for multiple occasions.

-When creating a tablescape, I first start with a centerpiece or garland.
+When creating a tablescape, I like to create a garland centerpiece.
 Spring flowers are still a ways off so I used faux flowers.
 If you use quality faux flowers, they can be used again which I’m always a fan of.
+I’ll link all my favorite sources at the bottom of the post.

 To create the centerpiece, I used a long, faux garland and laid it on top of a table-runner for the base of the centerpiece.
 After fluffing the garland, I start layering in the other stems and flowers.
 I used long stemmed faux eucalyptus, white peonies, and some other white floral stems to fill it in and then I added in some gold and teal votive candle holders and gold candlesticks.
 Adding the touches of gold give the table an elegant look.